 Before I knew it, I found myself spiraling in feelings of anger, rejection, fear, and jealousy.

 Asking the obvious questions like, “why’d you do that for them Lord and not me?”

 Pathetic, right?
 I know…

-God will expose what’s really in your heart
+Jealousy exposes what’s really in your heart

 In the middle of my pity party, 4 things became painfully obvious:

 - What I was feeling was wrong.